Voodoo 5: Successor

 The successor to the Voodoo 5 series, codenamed "Rampage", was already planned and had been in development for years.
-It was supposed to have a smaller semiconductor process, support for DDR SDRAM, 200+ MHz core, and a T&L unit.
-However, it was early in its development and only approximately twenty working cards were produced before 3dfx went bankrupt, and most assets were purchased by NVIDIA in late 2000.
+It was supposed to have a smaller semiconductor device fabrication process, support for DDR SDRAM, 200+ MHz core, and a T&L unit.
+However, it was early in its development and only approximately twenty working cards were produced before 3dfx went bankrupt, and most assets were purchased by Nvidia in late 2000.